Arab Women Artists’ Residency: Farah Al Qasimi

 Oct 18 – Oct 31, 2019

-The EFA Studio Program hosts a series of Arab women artists in the year-long program, with the artists – Farah Al Qasimi, Ahaad Alamoudi and Afrah Al Dhaheri – becoming part of this vibrant, cooperative community.
-Working from a dedicated studio in the acclaimed 90-studio arts building in Manhattan, the artists get to be part of a vibrant, cooperative community dedicated to fostering professional development and encouraging open exchange between artists, curators, critics, and the public.
+The EFA Studio Program hosted artist Farah Al Qasimi.
+Working from a dedicated studio in the acclaimed 90-studio arts building in Manhattan, Farah got to be part of a vibrant, cooperative community dedicated to fostering professional development and encouraging open exchange between artists, curators, critics, and the public.

-The first EFA international partnership resident is Emirati artist and musician, Farah Al Qasimi – meet her during the EFA Open Studios and see a showcase of her work which locates the fantastic in the everyday and explores how consumer culture seduces people with promises of beauty or self-improvement.
+Farah is an Emirati artist and musician whose work locates the fantastic in the everyday and explores how consumer culture seduces people with promises of beauty or self-improvement.

 An artist and musician, Farah Al Qasimi graduated from the Yale School of Art with an MFA in Photography, where she also studied music, earning a Bachelor’s degree.
 Her practice has moved fluidly between private and public spaces, but the content has primarily remained focused on locating the fantastic in the everyday.
 She also explores how consumer culture seduces people, particularly women, with promises of beauty or self-improvement.